dimanikulin/fva/README.md

 Now C++ and Python are considered as main languages to implement FVA Software.
 TBD - to describe for which cases C++ and for which Python.

+## License
+we use 3-rd party code here
+and own licence is TBD

 # Contributing
 So far, the development is in a hot stage, and everyone is welcome to contribute anytime.